Skip to main content

 Analytics reflect data at the time of the transaction.
 If an order is later refunded, partially paid, or cancelled, the accepted offer count and associated revenue are not retroactively adjusted.
 An offer that was accepted will continue to count as an accepted offer in your analytics regardless of what happens to the order afterward.
 Keep this in mind when comparing analytics data to your actual payout or revenue reports.

 The Funnels tab shows analytics for your post-purchase funnels.
 You can filter by a specific funnel using the “Select a funnel” dropdown or view “All funnels” combined.
-You can also use the “Select upsell types” checkboxes to filter analytics by specific offer positions (for example, Upsell #1, Upsell #2, Upsell #3, Downsell #1, Downsell #2, or Thank you page).
-Some metrics such as Revenue per visit and Product profit per visit show separate values for 1-Click Upsells and TY Page.
+You can also use the “Select upsell types” checkboxes to filter analytics by specific offer positions (for example, Upsell 1, Upsell 2, Upsell 3, Downsell 1, Downsell 2, or Thank You page).
+Some metrics such as Revenue per visit and Product profit per visit show separate values for 1-Click Upsells and Thank You page.

 Product profit analytics is currently in Beta.
 Aftersell tracks the cost of upsell items at the time of purchase to provide insights into profitability.
 Data will start tracking one day after activating.
 Product profit data is not available for historical data prior to activation.
 Contact our support team to enable product profit analytics for your store.